 Dream Without Borders

-invites creative cultivation of and engagement in practices of peace for the building of a better world.
+invites creative cultivation of practices of peace for building a more just and equitable world.